Partner (business rank): Accounting firms

 Accounting firms were traditionally established as legal partnerships with partners sharing the profits.
-Today, the financial and consulting services firms which originated from accounting firms, such as the big Four accounting firms, retain the title of Partner as a senior position and to indicate a profit-sharing status.
+Today, the financial and consulting services firms which originated from accounting firms, such as the Big Four accounting firms, retain the title of Partner as a senior position and to indicate a profit-sharing status.
 To become a partner is considered a significant career milestone.

-Based on the role, tradition or local regulations partners may include;
+Based on the role, tradition or local regulations partners may include the: